 Do you think he would take a chance, no matter what he thought was the benefit of taking Charlie off the field?

-Because there, you know, some cases I think I think Charlie Kirk was not so much in favor of attacking Iran.
+Because some cases, I think Charlie Kirk was not so much in favor of attacking Iran.

 But I don't know what else they might have some disagreement with.